 This is 73 years after the famous Minnesinger Oswald von Wolkenstein had left his castle Hauenstein, located below the sheer rock walls of the Sciliar, and had died in Merano.
-At that time, Siusi was barely more than a small cluster of farmhouses around a village tower.
+At that time, due to a big landslide, Siusi was barely more than a small cluster of farmhouses around a village tower.
 Next to the farms, there was a considerable industrial estate on the Rio Freddo brook.
 There were blacksmiths producing bells, knives, weapons, and horseshoes.
 The documents also mention several mills and sawmills, even a tannery and loden factory.
 However, the settlement was not big enough to deserve its own church, which was built over 100 years later than the house with the year 1518 in its coat of arms.

 THE EARLY BEGINNINGS